 Soon after, obsessed with stories of the unknown, aliens and The Twilight Zone, I discovered that the family I believed I had, arranged in a way that provided safety from things that threatened little girls like me — kidnappers in black vans; flashers in raincoats — was not what it has always seemed.
 My childhood truths slid suddenly into fiction and my first family exploded.

 At sixteen, with a pasted-together second family destined to fail and thousands of other dot com pioneers, I finally went west to the place of my obsessions.
-California Calling, a hybrid memoir, starts here and spans nine years, tracing the story of this relocation and my search for a map of belonging within an unfamiliar territory.
-This search asks what it means to assimilate, confronting the silences of my Eastern European ancestors’ near erasure and my own girlhood while interrogating the California myth ― a fantasy of self-improvement and dreams come true that has gripped the imaginations of immigrants for millennia.
+California Calling traces the story of this relocation and my search for a map of belonging within an unfamiliar territory.
+This search asks what it means to assimilate, confronting the silences of my Eastern European ancestors’ near erasure and my own girlhood while interrogating the California Myth ― a fantasy of self-improvement and dreams come true that has gripped the imaginations of immigrants for millennia.

 A lyric, 50,000-word coming-of-age memoir that employs narrative, vignettes, collage and found forms and functions as a self-interrogation, California Calling won First Runner Up in the Red Hen Press nonfiction contest in 2017.
 In fall 2016 it was selected as a finalist in the Autumn House Press book contest.
 An excerpt from California Calling has won first place in the Pacific Northwest Writers Association contest for memoir/nonfiction.